JMcardenas/Towards-optimal-sampling-book/README.md

 If you have questions or comments about the code, please contact [ben_adcock@sfu.ca](mailto:ben_adcock@sfu.ca?subject=[GitHub]%20Source%20Han%20Sans), [jcardena@sfu.ca](mailto:jcardena@sfu.ca?subject=[GitHub]%20Source%20Han%20Sans), [nicholas_dexter@sfu.ca](mailto:nicholas_dexter@sfu.ca?subject=[GitHub]%20Source%20Han%20Sans) or [smoragas@sfu.ca](mailto:smoragas@sfu.ca?subject=[GitHub]%20Source%20Han%20Sans).

-Parts of this repository are based on the code in the repository https://github.com/simone-brugiapaglia/sparse-hd-book
+Parts of this repository are based on the code for the book Sparse Polynomial Approximation of High-Dimensional Functions by Ben Adcock, Simone Brugiapaglia and Clayton G. Webster, which is available in the repository https://github.com/simone-brugiapaglia/sparse-hd-book

 # Code organization
 Files are organized into four main directories: